 Are you looking for ways to help promote peace in your classroom, or even at home?
 Look no further!
 Here are eleven simple – and effective – ways to get started.
 And the best part?
 You can start TODAY!

-“Establishing lasting peace is the work of education; all politics can do is keep us out of war.” ~ Dr. Montessori
+Establishing lasting peace is the work of education; all politics can do is keep us out of war. ~ Dr. Montessori

 Dr. Montessori’s peace “curriculum” drew me in immediately.
 The approach makes sense.
 There are three levels of experiencing peace: world peace, community peace, and inner peace.

 Dr. Montessori’s ideas for the classroom are as relevant today as they ever were for children and for teachers.
 Below are a few ideas to get you started on bringing peace into your home or classroom.

 11 Ways to Teach Kids Peace

 Inner peace is often forgotten.
-How can we teach our children to self-regulate in a way that honors their emotions as strong as they may be?
-Integration meditation into the daily routine is a huge step in the right direction.
+How can we teach our children to self-regulate in a way that honors their emotions as strongly as they may be?
+Integrating meditation into the daily routine is a massive step in the right direction.

 No matter who we are, a quiet corner is a must.
 Even the most extroverted person needs a space where she can slow down her engine.
-Creating a go to quiet corner is key in a child’s environment whether at home or in the classroom.
+Creating a go-to quiet corner is critical in a child’s environment, whether at home or in the classroom.

 Just as important as the indoor space for calm is an outdoor space.
-Have each child identify a sitting spot where he or she can go to simply be.
-We have a family sitting spot in our yard but also have designated individual sitting spots around our outdoor space.
+Have each child identify a sitting spot where he or she can go.
+We have a family sitting spot in our yard and designated individual sitting spots around our outdoor space.